 Multiple studies on Collaborative Problem Solving have been done in schools.
 One study found an association between CPS and lower rates of restrictive discipline and teachers’ stress.
 Another found associations between CPS and improved student behavior, as well as improvements in thinking skills.
 A third study examined how teachers’ beliefs regarding students’ thinking skills may affect how they respond to classroom misbehavior.

-A number of studies on CPS have been done in clinical/mental health settings.
-This includes studies on the impact of CPS in outpatient therapy for Oppositional Defiant Disorder and ADHD, and a range of other related conditions, a study on how CPS may impact restraints and seclusions in inpatient psychiatry and residential and day treatment programs; how CPS was used to eliminate points-and-levels in residential treatment; and studies on the implementation and evaluation of the approach in inpatient and residential programs.
+Many studies on CPS have been conducted in clinical/mental health settings.
+This includes studies on the impact of CPS in outpatient therapy for Oppositional Defiant Disorder, ADHD, and a range of other related conditions; on restraints and seclusions in inpatient psychiatry and residential and day treatment programs; how CPS was used to eliminate points-and-levels in residential treatment; and studies on the implementation and evaluation of CPS in inpatient and residential programs.

 Yes.
 We have a paper on our Thinking Skills Inventory (TSI), a tool that evaluates strengths and struggles in five areas of thinking skills.
 The TSI is a valid and reliable way to identify variation in skill domains relevant to a range of psychological difficulties, which may be useful for treatment planning and making referrals for further evaluation.